tfenster/end2end/source/_posts/2025-05-28-docker-ai-models-are-available-on-windows-laptops-now.md

   <source type="video/mp4" src="/images/docker model runner.mp4" />
 </video>

+Note that you have to enable the Model Runner either through Settings -> Beta Features where you also have to enable the GPU-backed inference.
+Enabling the Model Runner itself is also possible from the CLI with `docker desktop enable model-runner`, but enabling the GPU support only works from the UI for now.
+Also note that only models with a tag `*-Q4_0` make use of it, something I learned only afterwards :)

 ## The details: interacting with a model

 As you can see, I used a [SmolLM2] model with 135 million parameters, so it's a very lightweight model.
 This is visible through the docker command: I executed `docker model run ai/smollm2:135M-Q2_K`, so the `smollm2` indicates the model's name and the `135M` shows that it is the 135M parameter variation.
 With a simple `docker model run`, you can get an interactive chat session with the model.
 If you want to learn more about that, I recommend the [official Docker docs][dmr-docs].